 These are the professionals who most commonly issue diagnoses that can be used to acquire institutional support for dyslexia:

-These are professionals who specialise in understanding how people think, emote and experience the world.
+These are professionals who specialize in understanding how people think, emote and experience the world.
 There are many different types of psychologists.
 Often, educational psychologists are tasked with assessing children for learning difficulties.
 Educational psychologists are interested in how children absorb and process information.
 They also investigate the complex interaction between a child’s emotional and educational life.
 In the United States, the academic pathway for educational psychologists typically begins with a bachelor’s degree, followed by a master’s and then a PHD or PsyD.

-Speech and Language Pathologists (SLP)
+Speech and language pathologists (SLP)

 Because dyslexia concerns the act of reading, specialists in language acquisition are obviously well-placed to address it.
 They are often involved in a cluster of professionals who provide input on assessments of a child’s linguistic competence.

 While occupational therapists usually play a direct role in the treatment of dyslexia, they can also contribute to diagnoses in some cases.
-They have specific expertise in the management of the environment for learning.
+They have specific expertize in the management of the environment for learning.
 For example, they observe how a child sits, stands and engages with the classroom.
 This enables them to draw conclusions about a child’s readiness to learn.